share this post

 Note 2: Butter can be swapped for ghee, dairy-free butter, or olive oil.

-Note 3: You can also use heavy cream for a creamier texture.
+Note 3: You can also use heavy cream or regular milk for a creamier texture.

 Tried this recipe?Mention @sweetashoneyrecipes